 Office: Bird of Paradise or Basil

-found that houseplants in an office setting can seriously prevent fatigue and improve your attention span.
+A 2011 study found that houseplants in an office setting can seriously prevent fatigue and improve your attention span.
 We say, scale up here and bring in all the productive vibes—via a leafy, happy floor plant like the Bird of Paradise.
 Crushing productivity and the decor game?
 You got this.

 Treat yourself to a fragrant basil plant (which contains a stress-reducing compound called linalool) to help you find some work/life balance.